davidyap7/admin/orgs_spaces.md

    * Organization billing manager
    * Organization auditor

-Only Pay-As-You-Go account owners can create an organization.
 You can create an organization by completing the following steps:

 1. Click **Manage** &gt; **Account** &gt; **Cloud Foundry Orgs**.
 2. Click **Add a New Cloud Foundry Org**.